codemod-com/docs/blog/2023-1-26writing-codemods-like-a-pro/index.md

 In the upcoming tutorial, we will cover:

-- Integrating declarative codemod engines, like [Intuita’s Codemod Studio](https://codemod.studio), into your workflow.
+- Integrating declarative codemod engines, like [Codemod Studio](https://codemod.studio), into your workflow.
 - Writing tests for your codemods [(Read More →)](/blog/writing-test-cases-for-codemods)
-- Adding your codemods to Intuita’s codemod registry [(Read More →)](/blog/writing-codemods-like-a-pro)
+- Adding your codemods to the Codemod Registry [(Read More →)](/blog/writing-codemods-like-a-pro)
 - Get active within the codemod community!
-[Join Intuita’s Slack](https://join.slack.com/t/intuita-inc/shared_invite/zt-1bjj5exxi-95yPfWi71HcO2p_sS5L2wA) community gathering leading codemod champions around the world.
+[Join Codemod.com Slack](https://codemod.com/community) community gathering leading codemod champions around the world.